emytek/simple-products-store/README.md

 - Creating and improving the cart and orders pages
 - Adding a payment option such as stripe
 - Pagination
-- Advanced filtering and login
+- Advanced filtering, searching and sorting